How to Use the Good, the Bad and Ugly Bananas

-Whether green, yellow, or brown, bananas are uniquely edible at all stages of their life cycle.
-Sure, you may not want to eat an unripe green one straight up, and that mushy brown one may not Instagram well atop your smoothie bowl, but the #1 favorite fruit in America is as versatile as it is popular.
+Bananas are uniquely edible at all stages of their life cycle, whether green, yellow, or brown.
+Of course, you may not want to eat an unripe green one completely raw, and those mushy brown ones don’t really Instagram well on your smoothie bowl, but the #1 favorite fruit in the U.S. is as versatile as it is popular.

-If you’ve been crossing your fingers and waiting on green bananas to ripen or tossing the brown ones in the compost, that’s B-A-N-A-N-A-S!
-We’re about to show you what to do with bananas, no matter how ripe (or not) they are.
+If you’ve been crossing your fingers in the hope your green bananas will rapidly ripen or throwing your brown ones in the compost, that’s B-A-N-A-N-A-S!
+We’re about to show you what to do with those bananas, no matter how ready (or not) they look.

 Does Color Matter?